nvaccess/nvda/user_docs/en/userGuide.md

 An example of this is the "Report current character of navigator object" command.
 This command reports the character if pressed once, a phonetic description of the character if pressed twice, and the numeric value of the character if pressed three times.
 This option configures the timeout after which an additional press of the same key will start a new gesture, rather than being taken as a subsequent press of the first one.
-For the example command, a shorter timeout will cause two presses to the report the current character twice, rather than the phonetic description.
+For the example command, a too short timeout will cause two presses to report the current character twice, rather than the phonetic description.
 The default timeout is 500 ms, i.e. half a second.
 Increasing this timeout may be especially useful for people using sticky keys, or who have a physical disability.